arbal/awesome-stars/README.md

 ## TypeScript

+- [iam4x/bobarr](https://github.com/iam4x/bobarr) - 🍿 The all-in-one alternative for Sonarr, Radarr, Jackett... with a VPN and running in docker
 - [formium/formik](https://github.com/formium/formik) - Build forms in React, without the tears 😭
 - [testimio/root-cause](https://github.com/testimio/root-cause) - 🔍 Root Cause is a tool for troubleshooting Puppeteer and Playwright tests. 🔎
 - [itavero/homebridge-z2m](https://github.com/itavero/homebridge-z2m) - Expose your Zigbee devices to HomeKit with ease, by integrating 🐝 Zigbee2MQTT with 🏠 Homebridge.